-- 2. Definition of an Unaccompanied Youth Experiencing Homelessness: - "Unaccompanied" means a youth or young adult experiencing homelessness while not in the physical custody of a parent or guardian and lacking a fixed, regular, and adequate nighttime residence. - 3.
+- 2. Definition of an Unaccompanied Youth Experiencing Homelessness: "Unaccompanied" means a youth or young adult experiencing homelessness while not in the physical custody of a parent or guardian and lacking a fixed, regular, and adequate nighttime residence. - 3.
 Determining Unaccompanied Homeless Status: For most cases, WSAC willrely on the financial aid office to determine Passport eligibility when the student hasindicated their status on the FAFSA or WASFA.
 This does not deviate from past and current financial aid practices for determining a student's independent status for unaccompanied homeless youth.
-(The National Center for Homeless Education provides a tool for Financial Aid Administrators regarding making unaccompanied homeless youth determinations.) - Institutions make a one-time Passport eligibility determination for students experiencing unaccompanied homelessness.
-The financial aid office does not redetermine the student's eligibility for the Passport to Careers program annually, unless there is a break in the student's enrollment (with the exception of summer term).
-Any missed term due to a state of emergency does not count as a disruption of enrollment. - 4.
-Residency: Be a resident of Washington State.
-In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
+(The National Center for Homeless Education provides a tool for Financial Aid Administrators regarding making unaccompanied homeless youth determinations.)

+Institutions make a one-time Passport eligibility determination for students experiencing unaccompanied homelessness.
+The financial aid office does not re-determine the student's eligibility for the Passport to Careers program annually, unless there is a break in the student's enrollment (with the exception of summer term).
+Any missed term due to a state of emergency does not count as a disruption of enrollment.

+For federal guidance regarding the documentation of students who have experienced foster care or unaccompanied homelessness, refer to the Dear Colleague Letter (DCL ID: GEN-22-15) dated November 4, 2022.

+- 4. Residency: Be a resident of Washington State.
+In general, the applicant must have resided in Washington State for other than educational purposes for one year prior toattending college, graduated from a Washington high school, or earned a GED in Washington.
 Specific information regarding tuition residency requirements is available on the WSAC website.
 For detailed definitions go to RCW 28B.15.012(2). - 5.
-Enrollment: Enroll at least half-time in an eligible institution of higher education or a pre-apprenticeship or apprenticeship in Washington before their 22nd birthday. - 6.
-Eligible Degrees: Be working toward earning their first bachelor's degree, and not be pursuing a degree in theology. - Note: In the rare circumstance the financial aid office is unable to determine a student's Passport to Careers program status, institutions should refer the student to WSAC.
+Enrollment: Enroll at least half-time in an eligible institution of higher education or apreapprenticeship or apprenticeship in Washington before their 22nd birthday. - 6.
+Eligible Degrees: Be working toward earning their first bachelor's degree, and not bepursuing a degree in theology.

+Note: In the rare circumstance the financial aid office is unable to determine a student's Passport to Careers program status, institutions should refer the student toWSAC.
 A Participant Housing Questionnaire form will be provided to the student, and WSAC will determine Passport program eligibility.
-Institutions may choose to use the WSAC Participant Housing Questionnaire to document a student's file. - 7.
-Award Amounts: Award maximums are \$5,000 for the regular nine-month academic year.
-Summer term is in addition to the regular academic year and may exceed the award maximum. - 8.
+Institutions may choose to use theWSAC Participant Housing Questionnaire to document a student's file.

+- 7. Award Amounts: Award maximums are \$5,000 for the regular nine-month academic year.
+Summer term is in addition to the regular academic year and may exceed the award maximum, proportional for the term, such as a college with quarter terms would be \$1666 for the additional summer term at full time. - 8.
 Passport Student Support Payments: Those institutions who have signed Passport addendums and submitted a Passport Student Support Plan to WSAC are eligible for Passport Student Support Payments that include serving unaccompanied homeless youth.